ShawneilRodrigues/Software-Engineer-Agent/README.md

 ## Complete Project Documentation

-A comprehensive AI-powered application that assists with frontend development, backend API generation, and DSA problem-solving, built with security as a priority.
+A comprehensive AI-powered application that assists with frontend development, backend API generation,ml models and DSA problem-solving, built with security as a priority.

 ## 📌 Table of Contents
 - [Features](#-features)